 1. Fall is: the best time of year for all kinds of garden activities, including planting and transplanting all types of plants including bulbs and most perennials.
 It’s also the time to divide your plants such as daffodils or day lily’s that are over growing one area and put them into other part of your lawn or give some to a neighbor that might greatly appreciate them.

-2. Fall is the time of year that you can get great bargain especially on bulbs.
-Bulb company’s such as Brecks’, Michigan Bulbs’ are trying to reduce their inventory and you can get some great bargains.
+2. Fall is the time of year that you can get great bargains especially on bulbs.
+Bulb companies such as Brecks’, Michigan Bulbs’ are trying to reduce their inventory and you can get some great bargains.
 You can also save a bushel of cash on gardening equipment and nursery stock at your local nursery because they too are trying to eliminate their inventory too.
 You should also remove any annuals you have planted and put them in with other mulch.

 3. Fall is: Then of course the tools we use for our gardening such as lawn mowers, weed trimmers, garden tractors, and other lawn and garden equipment, since many people dump their used equipment at thrift stores, flea markets and yard sales at the end of the season–you can sometimes get great bargains and save yourself a pile of money.
 Also check with some of your local landscaping companies to see if they plan on selling off any of their used equipment, now that their busy season is over.